 There are various modes of transport at an airport which most passengers will use to move from one location to another.
 This could be for a transfer flight, to travel from the tarmac to arrivals or simply from terminal to terminal in larger airports.
-However, as a personal injury lawyer could discuss with you in further detail, potentially there are some unfortunate scenarios where airport vehicles could be involved in a collision if negligence is present resulting in a Glasgow International Airport crash.
+However, as a personal injury lawyer could discuss with you in further detail, potentially there are some unfortunate scenarios where airport vehicles could be involved in a collision or a road traffic accident if negligence is present resulting in a Glasgow International Airport crash.
 For example, as there are smaller vehicles frequently in motion across both the runway and terminal itself, if a worker was driving carelessly they could cause an accident; as a result, injuring both passengers and employees.

 Each food distributor will be responsible to uphold reasonable food hygiene standards, as with any other restaurant, café, and so on.
 As outlined by the Food Standards Agency (FSA), there are 14 substances which could be considered a high allergen risk to members of the public who suffer from allergies if food and drink is incorrectly labelled.
 These substances include:

 - Lactose: E.g. milk products

 - Nuts: Almonds, hazelnuts, walnuts, cashews, pistachio, etc.

 - Molluscs: Mussels, whelks, oysters, snails and squid

 In order to prevent allergic reactions to these substances, the FSA suggests that allergens are emphasised in menus using typeset that is easily distinguishable from other ingredients.
 However, if the vendor or manufacturer fails to print these allergens and you suffer a reaction as a result, you could be entitled to compensation.
 We could help with such Glasgow International airport accident claims.